orangeorangehuang/Tagging-Tool-For-DocuXML/README.md

 ### 1.0.1
-- This released is for the tagging work of *the Outline of Astronomy*.
+- This release is for the tagging work of *the Outline of Astronomy*.
 - Four types of tags are supported:
     - Person
     - Place